RoxieAtRubrik/intro-to-rest-apis/Lesson-3.md

 # Lesson 3: Retrieving Information for Daily Operations/Tasks
+# Lesson 3: Using a REST API to Make Changes

 ## Lesson 3-1: Using the API Explorer to get Number of Unassigned VMs (VMware)